3 Types of Car Scratches and Ways To Fix Them (With Images)

 As you can see, it’s a pretty lengthy procedure that requires a lot of experience and knowledge.
 And it costs a lot of money too.

-How To Identify Different Types Of Vehicle Scratches
+How To Identify Different Types Of Scratches

 Clear Coat Scratch Explained